LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 		the asset will be placed in a Custom Content folder.

 Note 2:	The Name (or partial name if too long) is displayed on the asset portrait if the default portrait is used.

+Note 3: Prop and Tile are future types.
+They are recognized by EAR but passed through to EAL directly.
+EAL does not support these yet.

 ### Making Creature Assets